Volkswagen Beetle hatchback

 Price, value for money & options

 The Beetle isn’t cheap, and with the special edition GSR topping out the range at nearly £25,000, they can get pretty pricey.
 That said, the Design spec does start at less than the price of a basic Golf – with all Beetles getting integrated driver and side airbags, ISOFIX child seat anchor points, electronic stability control, anti-lock brakes, air-conditioning and DAB radio CD player as standard.
 The top-spec Sport costs about the same as the less generously equipped (and less efficient) Golf GT, and makes for a interesting alternative to the Renanult Megane Coupe and the Vauxhall Astra GTC.
 Of the limited editions, the Beetle GSR is the flashiest for sale, coming with an eye-catching yellow-and-black striped paint job.
-Like all the specials, numbers are limited (to just 100 in the UK) with all of them commanding a price hike of around £500 more than the standard Beetle Sport.
 Luckily the VW badge does still attract a premium over its competitors in the used car market, so any Beetle you’ve splashed out on should have strong enough resale value to get you a pretty good deal when you move on to your next car.